kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 The underlying SDK remains the SDK.

-## Missing a Framework-Specific Wrapper Is Not Always Missing Functionality
+## Missing a Framework-Specific Wrapper Is Not Always Missing Functionality { #missing-wrapper }

 This distinction is frequently lost in ecosystem comparisons.
 Suppose Spring has: